How to Sew a French Knot

 For an abstract design, the French knot can be used to make polka dots across a fabric.
 If you want to channel your inner-Georges Seurat, you can even use the French knot to make a pointillistic design in your embroidery.
 In this type of pattern, many knots of different colors are sewn such that when you look at the design from far away, an image appears.

 The versatility and sophistication of the French knot have made it a staple embroidery stitch for centuries.
 However, it can be tricky to do without the proper guidance.
 Though it may seem impossible to master the technique of French knots, have to fear!
 This guide will show you how to become a French knot pro in eight simple steps.

-Watch the French knot video here and follow along with these instructions and tips to master this embroidery basic that will help you add decorative touches to your sewing pieces.
+Watch the French knot video above and follow along with these instructions and tips below to master this embroidery basic that will help you add decorative touches to your sewing pieces.